Debt Agreements – what you need to know

 Does a Part IX Debt Agreement affect my credit score?

 A debt agreement is listed on your credit report for a minimum of 5 years and will impact your ability to obtain further credit during this period.

 Can I get a home loan if I am in a Part IX Debt Agreement?

-As your administrator we do not recommend you apply for finance when in a debt agreement, as ultimately we are trying to help you improve your credit rating and assist you to become debt free.
+As your administrator, we do not recommend you apply for finance when in a debt agreement, as ultimately, we are trying to help you improve your credit rating and assist you in becoming debt-free.

 What are the costs of entering into a Part IX debt Agreement?

 At Safe Debt Management, we have a no-win, no-fee policy – so in the unlikely event that we can’t help you, we won’t charge you!

 A $200 non-refundable AFSA lodgement fee is payable at the time of submitting all paperwork.
 To make life easier, you can pay four instalments of just $50 per week, payable towards your AFSA lodgement fee.

 We also have a set-up fee that becomes part of your debt agreement – you are not required to pay this upfront or separately.
 This fee covers the time we spend contacting and negotiating with your creditors.
 Once your agreement is in place, we manage all payments for you – and are paid an administration fee for this, which is approved by your creditors.